ahueck/opovlint/README.md

 ### Prerequisites

-1. C++ Compiler with C++11 support (GCC version >= 4.8.
-Also tested for Clang version 3.6)
+1. C++ Compiler with C++11 support.
+Tested compilers: GCC-(4.8 4.9 5.0] and Clang-(3.5 3.6 3.7 3.8)
 2.  cmake (version >=2.8)
-3. Clang/LLVM in Version 3.6.0.
+3. Clang/LLVM-3.6 with development packages.
+For a Debian-based distro the following packages may work:
+		- clang-3.6
+		- llvm-3.6
+		- libclang-3.6-dev
+		- llvm-3.6-dev
 		Other versions might not work due to the changing API.
     The build system relies on the presence of the **llvm-config**(-3.6 -3.7 -3.8) binary.
     If it can not be found, set the cmake variable ${LLVM_ROOT_DIR} to point to the respective bin/ folder where llvm-config is located.